Penalties for driving without insurance in North Carolina

 Frequently asked questions

-The cheapest car insurance in North Carolina is different for everyone because insurance premiums are calculated using several specific factors about the vehicle, location, and sometimes certain personal factors.
-State laws differ as to which personal factors can be used by insurance companies to calculate insurance premiums.
+The cheapest car insurance in North Carolina is different for everyone because insurance premiums are calculated using several rating factors about the vehicle, location and driver(s) on the policy.
+State laws differ as to which personal factors can be used by insurance companies to calculate premiums.
 It is worth noting that, in North Carolina, gender is not allowed to be considered a factor in insurance premiums.

 Bankrate did a little research into major car insurance providers in North Carolina.
-Our study found that Geico and State Farm offer reasonable annual rates for full coverage insurance, at $835 and $958, respectively.
-Your rates could differ, though, and there may be insurers that are not on our list that will offer the cheapest rates for your situation.
+Our study found that Geico and State Farm offer some of the cheapest annual rates for full coverage insurance.
+You may consider starting with these companies in your search, but there may also be other insurers that are not on our list that offer cheapest rates for your situation.